 The Institutional Review Board shall review and approve all Center research projects involving human subjects in order to provide assurance that the Center is in compliance with all federal and state laws and regulations governing the use of human subjects in research.
 The committee shall review research protocols involving human subjects with respect to the qualifications of the investigators and the provisions for obtaining the informed consent of all human subjects involved in research as well as other issues pertaining to compliance with applicable laws and regulations.

-Refer to the OSU-CHS Institutional Review Board Policies for membership assignment details.
+Refer to the OSU-CHS Institutional Review Board Policies for membership assignment

-3. Scientific Review Committee of the Institutional Review Board subjects which require full Institutional Review Board (IRB) approval prior to the IRB meeting to provide assurance to the IRB that the study design is scientifically sound and has a reasonable chance of answering the research question before placing any humans at risk in the study.
+3. Scientific Review Committee of the Institutional Review Board The Scientific Review Committee (SRC) will function as a subcommittee of the Institutional Review Board (IRB).
+The SRC will review all intramural research projects involving human subjects which require full Institutional Review Board (IRB) approval prior to the IRB meeting to provide assurance to the IRB that the study design is scientifically sound and has a reasonable chance of answering the research question before placing any humans at risk in the study.
 The SRC will evaluate and comment on scientific soundness of the proposed research to include background, design, methodology and statistical analysis.
 The SRC will submit recommendations in writing to the Principal Investigator and the IRB describing any problems identified with the proposed research.
 The recommendations are non-binding for the Principal Investigator.